CivicTechTO/tRacket-directory-START-HERE/README.md

 If you're interesting in contributing to the project, you should start out by joining our project Slack channel, `#proj-noisemeter`, in the [Civic Tech Toronto Slack](https://civictechto.slack.com/).
 [Link to join](https://link.civictech.ca/join).

+### The Team

+Everyone in our team wears many hats, but the following general items cover what we do:

+- Sensor Development and on-going support
+- Platform Development and on-going support
+- Website Development and on-going support, including e-commerce
+- Promotion
+- Order fulfillment
+- End-user Sensor and Platform Support

+### What's next?

 You can look at our [Strategy & Design](https://github.com/CivicTechTO/tRacket-strategy-design) repo to see our roadmap and where we are aiming our project to go next.
 There are some big new pieces we need help with currently:
 - **Online ordering**:
   - Creating an interface for people to place an order for a sensor, and to be able to track the status of their order.